cksystemsteaching/selfie/README.md

 The `-m` option invokes the mipster emulator to execute MIPSter code most recently loaded or produced by a compiler invocation.
 The emulator creates a machine instance with `size` MB of memory.
 The `source` or `binary` name of the MIPSter code and any remaining `...` arguments are passed to the main function of the code.
 The `-d` option is similar to the `-m` option except that mipster outputs each executed instruction, its approximate source line number, if available, and the relevant machine state.

 The `-y` option invokes the hypster hypervisor to execute MIPSter code similar to the mipster emulator.
 The difference to mipster is that hypster creates MIPSter virtual machines rather than a MIPSter emulator to execute the code.

+The `-min` and `-mob` options invoke special versions of the mipster emulator used for teaching.

 To compile `selfie.c` for mipster and hypster use the following command: